POLIN Museum of the History of Polish Jews: On the Jewish Street (1914–1939)

-Holocaust (1939-1944)
+Holocaust (1939–1944)

 This gallery shows the tragedy of the Holocaust during the German occupation of Poland, which resulted in the deaths of approximately 90 percent of the 3.3 million Polish Jews.
 Visitors are shown the history of the Warsaw Ghetto and introduced to Emanuel Ringelblum and the clandestine group of volunteers that went by the code name Oyneg Shabbos, who collected documents and solicited testimonies and reports chronicling life in the Ghetto during the Nazi occupation.
 The gallery also portrays the horrors experienced by the Poles during World War II as well as their reactions and responses to the extermination of Jews.

-Postwar Years (1944-present)
+Postwar Years (1944–present)

 The last gallery shows the period after 1945, when most of the survivors of the Holocaust emigrated for various reasons, including the post-war takeover of Poland by the Soviets, the hostility of some portion of the Polish populace, and the state-sponsored anti-Semitic campaign conducted by the communist authorities in 1968.
 An important date is the year 1989, marking the end of Soviet domination, followed by the revival of a small but dynamic Jewish community in Poland.

-The exhibition was developed by an international team of scholars and museum professionals from Poland, the United States and Israel, in conjunction with the museum's curatorial team under the direction of Prof. Barbara Kirshenblatt-Gimblett.
+The exhibition was developed by an international team of scholars and museum professionals from Poland, the United States and Israel, in conjunction with the museum's curatorial team under the direction of Barbara Kirshenblatt-Gimblett.

+Reception

+The museum's opening exhibition, focused on "post-Jewish" objects retained by non-Jewish Polish individuals, was criticized by anthropologist Erica Lehrer.
+The catalog referred to the objects being “found,” “rescued,” “salvaged,” “kept safely,” and “cared for”, without discussing the "extortion, theft, and murder" by which many such objects were obtained.

+Jewish activists called for boycotting the museum because it held a joint event with an anti-Israel organization in 2024.
+The museum director stated that they had contacted the organization to be more aware of their content, and said that the museum does not support everything prsented by organizations they work with.